Just One Time

 cascade.
 This can lead to Disseminated Intravascular Coagulation.
 In DIC, the clotting cascade

 becomes uncontrollable.
-This overactivity consumes all the bodies clotting factors.
+This overactivity consumes all the body's clotting factors.

 Provide better perfusion support: Permissive hypotension, minimal use of fluid (especially NS), GET

-THE PATIENT TO BLOOD, and target respirations to EtCO2.
+THE PATIENT TO BLOOD, (or blood to the patient) and target respirations to EtCO2.
+Remember, for

 Learn and use the SHOCK INDEX.
 The shock index is the heart rate divided by the systolic blood